 Dudley Square, in the heart of the Roxbury neighborhood, is currently undergoing revitalization.
 The City completed construction of the Bruce C. Bolling municipal office building in Dudley Square in December 2014.
 It is now the new Boston Public School administrative headquarters, with approximately 500 School Department employees, primarily administrators, now working in the new building.
-The cost estimate for design and construction is \$126 million.
+The cost of design and construction was \$126.5 million.
 This project will help stimulate the economy around Dudley Square, allowing it to grow to its potential as a major neighborhood commercial center.

 Longwood Center, a \$350 million project located in the heart of the Longwood Medical and Academic Area added 350,000 square feet of R&D space in Boston's strongest life sciences cluster.
-One-third of Longwood Center has already been leased to Dana Farber and the developer is in active negotiations with other life sciences lessees.
+One-third of Longwood Center has already been leased to Dana Farber.
 In addition Vertex Pharmaceuticals moved into its newly constructed headquarters in January 2014.
 Most of Vertex's 1,300 employees in Massachusetts will work in the headquarters, and hundreds of additional jobs are expected to be added in the next several years.
-Including Vertex Pharmaceuticals, Boston has welcomed more than 14 new life sciences companies accounting for more than 2,700 jobs in the last 2 years.
+Including Vertex Pharmaceuticals, Boston has welcomed more than 14 new life sciences companies accounting for more than 2,700 jobs in the last 3 years.

 The Commonwealth of Massachusetts, the City of Boston, and MassDevelopment closed in Spring 2014 on the issuance of \$37.820 million of I-cubed bonds supporting the cost of public infrastructure that is part of the Fan Pier and Vertex development site.
-It is expected a second such bond issuance for approximately \$12 million will occur sometime in the next few years.
-In addition, The Commonwealth of Massachusetts, the City of Boston, and MassDevelopment are closing around May 2015 on the issuance of \$16 million of I-cubed bonds and notes for the Van Ness project in Fenway and approximately \$34.8 million of I-cubed bonds for the Boston Landing project in Brighton, both in support of the cost of related public infrastructure.
-Last year the City was successful in amending the I-cubed legislation to provide for additional projects and bonding authorization.
+In addition, The Commonwealth of Massachusetts, the City of Boston, and MassDevelopment closed around September 2015 on the issuance of \$10 million of I-cubed bonds and notes for the Van Ness project in Fenway and approximately \$34.8 million of I-cubed bonds for the Boston Landing project in Brighton, both in support of the cost of related public infrastructure.
+The City still has existing bonding authorization for additional projects.

 Not all development happens in downtown Boston.
 Revitalization of Boston's neighborhoods occurs through organizations such as Boston Main Streets Program.
 Main Streets is a partnership between the City and the National Trust for Historic Preservation to improve the local business climate in neighborhoods.
 The program provides businesses with resources for storefront improvements, programs and training, and local events and promotions to support local businesses.
 There are currently twenty Boston business districts participating in the Main Streets program.
-In FY13, 103 new or expanded businesses opened in main streets districts adding 663 jobs.
+In 2015, 91 new or expanded businesses opened in main streets districts creating 565 new jobs.
 The Main Streets Program has improved the marketability and business strategy of business districts, and preserved the character of surrounding residential areas.